Impact Story

 “It was a peer sharing experience, and it became a movement of people that wanted to participate because they saw the benefits of those who had already gone through.
 It was a horizontal world of coming together to learn differently,” said Beatriz Rodriguez, Bayer’s Chief Talent and Diversity, Equity and Inclusion Officer.

-Second, the program needed to be impactful.
-This meant not only delivering knowledge, but also ensuring that participants could apply what they learned in their daily work.
-To achieve this, the program included practical assignments, peer discussions, and reflections, all designed to help leaders translate theory into practice.
+Impactful: to ensure participants could apply what they learned, the program included practical assignments, peer discussions, and reflections, all designed to help leaders translate theory into practice.

 “A success indicator is the application to daily work.
 You can say it’s successful when there is a psychologically-safe environment and people communicate with each other — even during difficult conversations — or you can see productive sharing and people setting stretching goals,” said Christine Elian Peralta, a Government Affairs Manager at Bayer in the Philippines.

-Third, the program had to be engaging.
-Bayer and IMD understood that for the Sprints to be successful, they needed to capture the participants’ interest and keep them engaged throughout the learning journey.
-This was accomplished through a mix of learning activities, including videos, readings, discussions, and practical exercises.
+Engaging: to capture the participants’ interest and keep them engaged throughout the learning journey, the Sprint had a mix of learning activities, including videos, readings, discussions, and practical exercises.

 “We learn best from others, and by hearing other people’s personal journeys and experiences.
 While there were a few hundred per cohort, the learning really took place when interacting in the smaller peer groups,” said Brian Naber, now President for the North America and Australia/New Zealand region for Bayer’s crop science division.